 The next section deals with the output of the content below your page edit.
 Or your previous works.
 See below:

-This section gives us the option of highlight specific works on our front page.
-The first section selected projects deals with adding more slides of content to the hero section.
+This section gives us the option of highlighting specific works on our front page.
+The first section selected projects deal with adding more slides of content to the hero section.